Jako/Yass/README.md

-keyExpires     | Session Key Expires (in seconds)              | 0 (does not expire) refreshExpires | Refresh Session Key Expiration on every call  | false language       | Snippet Language                              | en toPlaceholder  | Surpresses output and sets placeholder        | false debug          | Show Debug Information                        | false enabledTpl     | Chunk that is shown if session key is set     | see defaultEnabled.template.html in core/components/yass/templates
+keyExpires     | Session Key Expires (in seconds)              | 0 (does not expire) refreshExpires | Refresh Session Key Expiration on every call  | false language       | Snippet Language                              | en passParams     | Comma separated list of url parameter to pass through to enableUrl/disableUrl - could be set to `all` for all allowed url parameter | toPlaceholder  | Surpresses output and sets placeholder        | false debug          | Show Debug Information                        | false enabledTpl     | Chunk that is shown if session key is set     | see defaultEnabled.template.html in core/components/yass/templates